Zambelli24/AlzheimersIoT/API_Revised/blueprint.md

     + Body

-            "The time was not in the correct form for a timestamp in UTC format."
+            "The time was not in the correct form for a timestamp in ISO 8601 format."

 + Request Invalid Key